 Whether you’re casually dating, in a serious relationship, engaged, or married, fall is the perfect time to grab someone special and go on an adventure.

-To help you make the most of fall, we’ve compiled a list of 37 romantic and adventurous fall date ideas to help you have an amazing season.
+To help you make the most of fall, we’ve compiled a list of 50 romantic and adventurous fall date ideas to help you have an amazing season.
 These are the best autumn date ideas for 2019 (and beyond!).

 Apple picking is so much fun.
 Pick a whole bushel or peck and you can bake for days.
 In September, find your nearest apple orchard and start planning.
 Apple orchards usually offer an array of pies, fresh cider, and cider donuts, too.
 Truly the perfect fall date!